uabrc/researcher_facing_readthedocs/source/openstack/volume_setup_basic.rst

    j.
 Enter :code:`w` to execute the setup prepared in the previous substeps.

    .. figure:: ./images/persistent_volumes_002.png
+      :alt: Image showing the MINGW64 terminal.
+The sudo fdisk /dev/vdb command has been entered.
+Also shown are the various prompts guiding through the process of formatting the disk.
+The final command was the literal character w, which executed the previously entered commands.

 6. Verify the volume is not mounted using :bash:`sudo mount | egrep "<mount>"`.
 If there is no output, then move to the next step.
 If there is some output then use :bash:`sudo umount -l "<mount>"` to unmount the volume and verify again.

    .. figure:: ./images/persistent_volumes_003.png
+      :alt: Image showing the MINGW64 terminal.
+The volume has been verified to be not mounted using the sudo mount | egrep /dev/vdb command.

 7. Create the filesystem using :bash:`sudo mkfs.ext4 "<pmount>"`.
 Ensure that the output looks like the following: